Human resource management

 Please let us help…

-Stop!
-You don’t need to have a mental breakdown, we promise.
 Creating a new user in CRAMS takes just 16 clicks and less than 60 seconds, less if they have a singular occupation.
-Once created they will be assigned to every occupation-specific document, policy and training course they need, in less than it takes to boil an average kettle.
-Don’t believe us?
+Once created they will be assigned to every occupation-specific document, policy and training course they need, in less than it takes to boil a kettle.

 Only pay for what you need

-CRAMS then acts as a human resource management system software, looking after your team all the way through their employment journey, from their first day to their last.
-Keeping them in the know about any changes you make to processes and policies, notifying them when it’s time to review a new, modified or renewed document, as well as reminding them of expiring competency training.
+CRAMS acts as human resource management software, looking after your team all the way through their employment journey, from their first day to their last.
+Keeping them in the know about any changes you make to processes and policies, notifying them when it’s time to review a new or modified document, as well as reminding them of expiring competency training.

-CRAMS really is whatever you need it to be…
+CRAMS really can be whatever you need it to be…